-This unit may be equipped with stabilizer jacks.
+Fifth wheel units may also be equipped with one pair of stabilizer jacks.
 The operation of the stabilizer jack is fairly simple.
 First park the vehicle on level ground.
 Block the wheels using tire chocks to prevent the unit from moving.
 Level the front and the back of the unit using the tongue jack or landing gear.
 Crank the stabilizers down on the low side first, this will bring the trailer to a fine level position.
 Re-tighten the stabilizers on the low side of the unit, if necessary.
 Do not use stabilizer jacks to lift the unit.

 Before moving the trailer, crank up the stabilizer jacks to the fully closed position.
-Tighten 1⁄4 turn to secure the jacks in the travel position.
+Tighten /4 turn to secure the jacks in the travel position.
 This will help prevent the stabilizers from working open due to road vibration.
 Do not use stabilizer jacks to lift the unit.